palkan/action-cable-testing/README.md

 **NOTE:** for connections testing you must use `type: :channel` too.

 #### Shared contexts to switch between adapters

+**NOTE:** this feature is gem-only and hasn't been migrated to RSpec 4.
+You can still use the gem for that by adding `require "rspec/rails/shared_contexts/action_cable"` to your `rspec_helper.rb`.

 Sometimes you may want to use _real_ Action Cable adapter instead of the test one (for example, in Capybara-like tests).